Stassi Schroeder & Kristen Doute Slammed For Appearing To Coordinate Apologies To Faith Stowers

 “Lazy apology, won’t be buying your book anymore,” another wrote to Kristen.

 Last week, Faith, who appeared on seasons 4 and 6 of Vanderpump Rules, spoke out about her negative experience on the show.
 During an interview with MTV star Candace Renee Rice, Faith said that one of her co-stars on the Bravo reality show called her hair “nappy.”
-She also addressed the fact that she was blamed by her co-stars after her tryst with Jax Taylor, and explained that she decided to leave the show after Stassi and Kristen called the police on her for a crime she didn’t commit.
+She also addressed the fact that she was blamed by her co-stars after her tryst with Jax Taylor, and she explained that she decided to leave the show after Stassi and Kristen called the police on her for a crime she didn’t commit.

-Stassi has since lost brand partnerships over the scandal, while others have threatened to boycott Kristen’s newly-released dating book.
+Stassi has since lost brand partnerships over the scandal, while others have threatened to boycott Kristen’s newly released dating book.